cmv/cmv-docs/widgets/Find.md

 * many fields of a single layer
 * or on many fields of many layers

+## Features

+* Configurable columns for each query
+* Configurable sort for each query
+* Configurable prompt for each query
+* Configurable symbology, both the base symbology used to show each find result on the map as well as a different symbology for the selected find result(s)
+* Configurable zoom extent scale factor - this will be used to expand the extent when setting extent on the map.
+* Options for controlling FindTask's exact match option and how zoom is handled when selecting results in the result list.

 ## Important concepts

 When configuring the various options, it's important to remember that the widget is based on the [FindTask](https://developers.arcgis.com/javascript/jsapi/findtask-amd.html) and all results will be a FindResult object.
 A FindResult object will contain a **feature** attribute which is a Graphic object.
 This means it will have an **attributes** object with the properties of each result as specified by the layer in the base service.